Marco Miltkau

-Marco Miltkau (born 18 August 1990) is a German field hockey player who plays as a forward for Dutch club Klein Zwitserland and the German national team.
+Marco Miltkau (born 18 August 1990) is a German field hockey player who plays as a forward for Dutch Hoofdklasse club Klein Zwitserland.
+He played a total of 160 matches from 2009 to 2024 for the German national team and scored 73 goals.

 Personal life

 Marco Miltkau was born and raised in Hamburg, Germany.
 He started playing hockey at the age of four, introduced to the sport by his father who was a well known coach.

 Club career

 Miltkau played for Braunschweiger THC and UHC Hamburg in the German Bundesliga.
 In 2012 he switched from UHC Hamburg to Rot-Weiss Köln.
 In 2019 he left Germany to play for La Gantoise in the Men's Belgian Hockey League.
 In June 2020, it was announced he joined Klein Zwitserland in the Dutch Hoofdklasse for the 2020–21 season.

 International career

 Indoor

 Miltkau was a member of the German indoor team at the 2018 Indoor World Cup in Berlin, Germany.
 At the tournament, the team won a silver medal.